Non-Stationary Wireless Channel Modeling Approach Based on Extreme Value Theory for Ultra-Reliable Communications: Methodology

 \subsection{Modeling of Tail Distribution by using GPD}

-To model the tail distribution of the received power in each group, first, the sequence of measured received power samples is converted into a sequence of i.i.d samples by removing their dependency.
+To model the tail distribution of the received power in each group, first, the sequence of measured samples is converted into an i.i.d. sequence by removing their dependency.
 The threshold exceedances in the observation sequence are inherently time dependent since one extremely low power is likely to be followed by another.
 On the other hand, since the input of EVT needs to be a sequence of i.i.d random variables, we use declustering approach to remove time dependencies \cite{Mehrnia2020}, \cite{evt_04}.
-Then, EVT is applied to the sequence of i.i.d. samples for estimating the parameters of the Pareto distribution corresponding to the different thresholds by using the maximum likelihood estimator (MLE).
+Then, EVT is applied to the sequence of i.i.d. samples for determining the optimum threshold and estimating the parameters of the Pareto distribution by using the maximum likelihood estimator (MLE).
 The optimum threshold is determined by applying two complementary methods, mean residual life (MRL) and parameter stability methods, in EVT.
 Next, the validity of the Pareto model corresponding to the optimum threshold is assessed by using probability plots.

-The time-dependency of the observed samples is removed via the declustering approach, where the samples in each individual group are divided into multiple clusters such that each cluster includes consecutive dependent observations and the clusters are separated by a certain sample gap to ensure the independency between clusters \cite{Mehrnia2020}.
+The time-dependency of the observed samples is removed via the declustering approach, where the samples in each individual group are divided into multiple clusters.
+Each cluster includes consecutive dependent observations and the clusters are separated by a certain sample gap to ensure the independency between clusters \cite{Mehrnia2020}.
 In this method, first, we assume a threshold $u$ and look for the first sample $x_i$ below this threshold to initiate the first cluster.
 Upon observing the first $x_i<u$, $x_i$ and all its consecutive samples below $u$ will be assigned to the first cluster.
 Once a sample over $u$ is detected, we let the cluster to continue for $r$ more successive values and then, terminate the cluster, if no value below $u$ is observed.
 The next cluster starts with the next value below the threshold $u$.
 In the second step of the declustering method, we extract the minimum value of each cluster, apply EVT to the cluster minima, and model their tail distribution by using GPD.